bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 the dynamic table, then the endpoints SHOULD NOT open the encoder and decoder streams.

-When the dynamic table is in use, a QPACK decoder may encounter an encoded field section that references a dynamic table entry that it has not yet received, because QUIC does not guarnatee order between data on different streams.
+When the dynamic table is in use, a QPACK decoder may encounter an encoded field section that references a dynamic table entry that it has not yet received, because QUIC does not guarantee order between data on different streams.
 In this case, the stream is considered "blocked" as described in {{Section 2.1.2 of QPACK}}.
 As above, the HTTP/3 setting is replicated in SIP/3 in the form of the SETTINGS_QPACK_BLOCKED_STREAMS parameter sent by the decoder, which controls the number of streams that are allowed to be "blocked" by pending dynamic table updates.
 Blocked streams can be avoided